Peoria author pens a popular memoir

 In addition to growing cotton, Danehower’s parents also owned a general store.
 Danehower was born in a small house connected to the store.

-In the age before electronic distractions like television, Danehower and her friends found numerous ways to entertain themselves, some of them dangerous.
-Since both parents worked — Danehower’s mother tended the store and her father was both a businessman and a farmer — the children were left to their own devices, which may be why Danehower grew up faster than kids do today.
+In an age before electronic distractions like television, Danehower and her friends found numerous ways to entertain themselves, some of them dangerous.
+Because both parents worked — Danehower’s mother tended the store, and her father was both a businessman and a farmer — the children were left to their own devices, which may be why Danehower grew up faster than kids do today.
 She was an accomplished driver by the age of 11, and her parents often asked her to deliver groceries and drive customers home.
-And guns were a ubiquitous part of country living — Danehower had a BB gun by the time she was 12 and was given a 22 caliber semi-automatic rifle for her 14th birthday.
+And guns were a ubiquitous part of country living — Danehower had a BB gun by the time she was 12 and was given a .22-caliber semi-automatic rifle for her 14th birthday.

 The concerns of the day were also very different.
 In the age before inoculations and penicillin, disease was a constant worry.
 The threat of polio was particularly frightening.

-Danehower remembers quite a bit about World War II, which started when she was almost a year old and ended just before she turned seven.
+Danehower remembers quite a bit about World War II, which started when she was almost a year old and ended just before she turned 7.

 “We had a store and we were dealing with all the rationing, the coupons people had,” she said.

 Marketing has been a new endeavor for Danehower.
-Because she’s been battling a case of pneumonia, she hasn’t been able to do as much wants to, but still the book sells.
+Because she’s been battling a case of pneumonia, she hasn’t been able to do as much as she wants to, but still the book sells.

 It’s been a fairly magical experience.